rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 the *same compiler* twice in a row.
 In this case, we are building a *new stage1 compiler* every time.
-Therefore, the old incremental results may not apply. **As a result, you will probably find that building the stage1 `libstd` is a bottleneck for you** -- but fear not, there is a (hacky) workaround.
+Therefore, the old incremental results may not apply. **As a result, you will probably find that building the stage1 `std` is a bottleneck for you** -- but fear not, there is a (hacky) workaround.
 See [the section on "recommended workflows"](./suggested.md) below.